Jewish Bolshevism: The World Hoax

+Jews from New York's East Side."

 Analysis

 Researchers in the field such as Polish philosopher Stanisław Krajewski or André Gerrits, denounce the concept of Jewish Bolshevism as prejudice.
 Law professor Ilya Somin agrees, and compares Jewish involvement in other communist countries: "Overrepresentation of a group in a political movement does not prove either that the movement was 'dominated' by that group or that it primarily serves that group's interests.
 The idea that communist oppression was somehow Jewish in nature is belied by the record of communist regimes in countries like China, North Korea, and Cambodia, where the Jewish presence was and is minuscule."Several scholars have observed that Jewish involvement in Communist movements was primarily a response to antisemitism and rejection by established politics.
 Others note that this involvement was greatly exaggerated to accord with existing antisemitic narratives.

 Philip Mendes observed this on a policy level:

-The increasing Jewish involvement in political radicalism... left government authorities with a number of potential options for response.
-One option was to recognize the structural link between the oppression of the Jews and their involvement in the Left, and to introduce social and political reforms which ended discrimination against Jews...
+The increasing Jewish involvement in political radicalism ... left government authorities with a number of potential options for response.
+One option was to recognize the structural link between the oppression of the Jews and their involvement in the Left, and to introduce social and political reforms which ended discrimination against Jews. ...
 This option would have meant accepting that Jews had as much right as any other religious or ethnic grouping to freely participate in political activities.
-The second option... was to reject any social or political emancipation of Jews...
+The second option ... was to reject any social or political emancipation of Jews. ...
 Instead, this policy blamed the Jewish victims for their persecution, and assumed that anti-Semitic legislation and violence was justified as a response to the alleged threat of 'Jewish Bolshevism'.
 In short, cause and effect were reversed, and Jewish responses to anti-Semitism were utilized to rationalize anti-Semitic practices.